LSE partners with Chinese banks to promote London renminbi trading

-LONDON The London Stock Exchange (LSE.L) said on Tuesday it had signed agreements with two of China's biggest banks to develop offshore trading in the Chinese currency Britain.
+LONDON, June 17 The London Stock Exchange said on Tuesday it had signed agreements with two of China's biggest banks to develop offshore trading in the Chinese currency Britain.

 A partnership with Bank of China <601988in .SS> will see the two companies design clearing and financing processes for products such as bonds and exchange-traded funds denominated in renminbi, otherwise known as the yuan, the LSE said in a statement.

-Under a separate deal with the Agricultural Bank of China (601288.SS), the LSE will work with the lender to help facilitate access to capital for Chinese companies through the exchange's primary markets.
+Under a separate deal with the Agricultural Bank of China , the LSE will work with the lender to help facilitate access to capital for Chinese companies through the exchange's primary markets.

 China has relaxed controls over the last five years to establish the yuan as an international currency of trade and reduce its reliance on other currencies.
 The yuan is expected to become a leading so-called reserve currency, meaning it will be stockpiled by central banks, and be fully convertible into other currencies by 2015.